Kinto Sol

 Frequently Asked Questions

-Some of Kinto Sol's most popular songs include Ella Se Fue, Mexico Rifa, Hecho En Mexico.
-These tracks have impressed fans and helped cement their place in the music industry.
+Kinto Sol's most streamed songs include Ella Se Fue, Mexico Rifa, Hecho En Mexico.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.